Skip to content

 Clean CRM data

-Intelligent customer profiles are only useful if the underlying data is accurate.
-Duplicate accounts, missing contact information, and inconsistent opportunity stages all degrade the AI’s output.
+Intelligent profiles are only as good as the underlying data.
+Duplicate accounts, missing contacts, inconsistent opportunity stages: all degrade the AI’s output.
 Run a data quality assessment before enablement.
+Boring step.
+Non-negotiable step.

 Consistent activity logging